Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 Here are some of the many Facebook groups where Ukrainian refugees are looking for sponsors and where sponsors can occasionally be found.
 Some people are now also willing to host a second time around, as their original guests have been able to move on.
 You will need to be admitted by the group admins, so if these links do not work; search by the name of the group and ask to join.

 Unlock your profile, and write a reasonably personal and realistic post about yourself, your level of English, profession and some hobbies for example – and don’t be put off by negative replies.
-However, do NOT post personal data such as your date of birth, email or phone number for everyone on the Internet to see – start your conversations with potential hosts via Facebook Messenger.
+However, do NOT post personal data such as your date of birth, email or phone number for everyone on the Internet to see – start your conversations with potential sponsors or hosts via Facebook Messenger.

 If, as a Ukrainian refugee, you know the area you would like to end up, it may be worth looking for a social media site in the neighbourhood (Facebook, Nextdoor).